-New Zealand's unemployment rate decreased to 4.9 percent in the fourth quarter of 2020, from 5.3 percent in the previous period and compared to market expectations of 5.6 percent.
-The seasonally adjusted number of unemployed people fell by 10 thousand in the December 2020 quarter to 141 thousand.
-However, the number of unemployed was still 25 thousand higher than it was a year ago.
-Meanwhile, the seasonally adjusted number of employed people rose by 17 thousand.
-The employment rate increased 0.4 percentage point to 66.8 percent, while the labor force participation rate edged up to 70.2 percent from 70.1 percent. source: Statistics New Zealand
+New Zealand's unemployment rate decreased to a one-year low of 4.0 percent in the second quarter of 2021, down from 4.6 percent in the previous period and compared to market expectations of 4.5 percent.
+The seasonally adjusted number of unemployed people fell by 17 thousand in the June 2021 quarter to 117 thousand, marking the largest quarterly percentage fall since series began in 1986.
+The employment rate increased 0.5 percentage point to 67.6 percent, while the labour force participation rate edged up to 70.5 percent from 70.4 percent. source: Statistics New Zealand

-Unemployment Rate in New Zealand is expected to be 6.50 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Unemployment Rate in New Zealand to stand at 5.40 in 12 months time.
-In the long-term, the New Zealand Unemployment Rate is projected to trend around 4.70 percent in 2022, according to our econometric models.
+Unemployment Rate in New Zealand is expected to be 4.40 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the New Zealand Unemployment Rate is projected to trend around 4.00 percent in 2022, according to our econometric models.